GPPassos/computational-semantics/cap3.md

 Conclusion: This is a problem of nested NP, which is solved by Keller Storage.
 In this case, this issue happens when internal NP is retrieved before the external NP.

 ####3.3.4####
-There are 5 readings for this sentence.
+There are 6 readings for this sentence.
 Cooper storage assigns 3 readings for this sentence.
 If storage is not optional, then only 2.

 The readings that are missing are `some(A,and(woman(A),not(all(B,imp(boxer(B),love(B,A))))))` and `not(all(A,imp(boxer(A),some(B,and(woman(B),love(A,B))))))`.

 I've modified Keller Storage files in order to include negation in stores: consult `negationKellerStorage.pl`, `negationSemLexStorage.pl` and `negationSemRulesKeller.pl`.
+This one can find 5 readings.

 ###Notes###